jaxon-php/jaxon-toastr/README.md

-JQuery Toastr for Xajax
+JQuery Toastr for Jaxon
 =======================

-This package implements javascript notification in Xajax applications using the JQuery Toastr library. https://github.com/CodeSeven/toastr.
+This package implements javascript notification in Jaxon applications using the JQuery Toastr library. https://github.com/CodeSeven/toastr.

 Features
 --------

-- Enrich the Xajax response with notification functions.
+- Enrich the Jaxon response with notification functions.
 - Automatically insert the Js and CSS files of the Toastr library into the HTML page.

 Installation